Miraculous: Tales of Ladybug & Cat Noir: Conception and creation

-The series is based on an original concept created by French writer and storyboarder, Thomas Astruc.
+The series is based on an original concept created by French writer and storyboarder Thomas Astruc.
 He was inspired by a meeting with a certain lady and "decades of comics binge reading".
 In an interview with Nolife, Astruc said he was working as an animator on the show W.I.T.C.H. when he met a woman wearing a T-shirt with a ladybug on it.
 They began to share drawings, some of which were ladybug-themed.
 Astruc also noted that Marinette's signature pigtail hairstyle was fashioned after the woman.
 They also worked on the cartoon A.T.O.M. around 2004–05.
 Astruc first drew Ladybug on sticky notes and remarked about how strong the Ladybug character was.
 He had no memories of seeing ladybug-themed superheroes in comics.

 Astruc had intended to make Ladybug a comic book series until he met Jeremy Zag, who loved the project and wanted to produce it as a cartoon; Zag was 25 at the time and not originally from the cartoon industry.

 In developing Cat Noir, Astruc said that ladybugs represented good luck, so it was natural to partner her with a black cat character with bad luck powers.
-Cat Noir was a tribute to comic characters, like Catwoman.
-So it was like having Catwoman and Spider-Man in the same show but reversed genders and roles.
+Cat Noir was a tribute to comic characters like Catwoman, so it was like having Catwoman and Spider-Man in the same show, but reversed genders and roles.

-A character named Félix was originally going to have the role of Cat Noir, but he was later scrapped in favor of Adrien Agreste because the creative team felt that Félix was a cliché of a male anime protagonist and that Adrien would allow them to tell more interesting stories.
+A character named Félix was originally going to have the role of Cat Noir, as the holder of the Black Cat Miraculous, but he was later scrapped in favor of Adrien Agreste because the creative team felt that Félix was a cliché of a male anime protagonist and that Adrien would allow them to tell more interesting stories.
 In September 2015, Astruc indicated that he was open to revisiting the character of Félix, but he abandoned it by February 2016, writing that the character was a poor idea.
-In 2019, Félix was remade as Adrien's cousin and was renamed Félix Fathom.
+In 2019, Félix was remade as Adrien's cousin and was renamed Félix Fathom, and became holder of the Peacock Miraculous.